Cheri Blauwet

 Cheri Blauwet (born May 15, 1980) is an American physician and Paralympic wheelchair racer.
 She is Board Certified in Physical Medicine and Rehabilitation (PM&R) and Sports Medicine, is associate professor of PM&R at Harvard Medical School and an attending physician at Brigham and Women's Hospital and Spaulding Rehabilitation Hospital.
 She has competed at the Paralympic level in events ranging from the 100 meters to the marathon.

 In 2023 she became chair of the board of governors of the Boston Athletic Association.She is also the Director of the Kelley Adaptive Sports Research Institute.
+In 2025, she was also named senior vice president and chief clinical officer for Shirley Ryan AbilityLab.

 Early life and education

 Blauwet grew up in Larchwood, Iowa, in a farming family.
 She has used a wheelchair since the age of 18 months, following a farming accident resulting in a spinal cord injury located at the T10 vertebra.
 She began racing in high school when she was recruited by her school's track and field coach.
 She later attended the University of Arizona, where she was a member of the school's wheelchair racing team, and graduated magna cum laude with a degree in molecular and cellular biology.
 She attended Stanford University School of Medicine, completed her residency in physical medicine and rehabilitation at Harvard Medical School, and completed a sports medicine fellowship at Rehabilitation Institute of Chicago.
+Her inspiration for pursuing medicine was due to her spinal injury, providing her with experience with the healthcare system early on.